tatiane-leal/flicksense-client/upskill-article.md

 ```

 I love that Tabnine sugests the new version.
 You can read more on this deprecation suject here [here](https://rxjs.dev/deprecations/subscribe-arguments).
-and in case you are interested in trying it as well, you can install it from [here](https://www.tabnine.com/install).
+and in case you are interested in trying Tabnine as well, you can install it on your preferred IDE from [here](https://www.tabnine.com/install).

 Oh, and it also has a chat for you to interact with and besides explaining a block of code to help onboard new developers, it can also generate unit tests for a particular block you select.
 This unit test feature I'll be trying soon and will share my experience here.